rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 sections `S` can be broken apart into three disjunct subsets (with each subset containing only those sections that have the corresponding state):

+The set of ...

-* the set of initialized sections `IS`
+* initialized sections `IS`
-* the set of open sections `OS`
+* open sections `OS`
-* the set of closed sections `CS`.
+* closed sections `CS`.

-With regards to associations, a section's "initialized" and "closed" states appear to be semantically equivalent.
+With regards to associations, a section's "initialized" and "closed" states appear to be equivalent.
 That is, because no associations are allowed unless a section's state is "open".

 <!-- ======================================================================= -->
 ## derived statements